tymyrddin/blue/source/docs/active/design/detection.md

 # The cat-and-mouse game

-*If your honeypot is obvious, you’re not trapping attackers—you’re just giving them a practice dummy.*
+*If your honeypot is obvious, you are not trapping attackers.
+You are giving them a practice dummy.*

 ## How attackers unmask honeypots

-Honeypot detection is all about inconsistencies—the tiny flaws that make a decoy feel "off" to a seasoned attacker.
+Honeypot detection is all about inconsistencies, the tiny flaws that make a decoy feel "off" to a seasoned attacker.
 Common giveaways include:

 **Too perfect, too empty**

 * Real systems have user artifacts (temp files, logs, quirks).
-* Honeypots often feel like a brand-new VM—pristine and unlived-in.
+* Honeypots often feel like a brand-new VM, pristine and unlived-in.

 **Limited interaction**